 Wynn practices what he preaches, demonstrating that it is easy and inexpensive to stay fit.
-He exercises daily and, at 48 years old, weighs precisely what he did when he ran track in college.
 It is thought that Wynn became the first mayor in history to run his/her city’s marathon while in office.
 While running the 2007 Austin Marathon, he raised over $20,000 for the non-profit MarathonKids (see below).
 Wynn has been instrumental in the success of a number of health/fitness initiatives, including:

 Steps to a Healthier Austin